Coy Fish (Koi): Complete Care Guide for Ponds and Tanks

 "Coy fish" is a phonetic misspelling of "koi fish," one of the world's most iconic ornamental freshwater fish.
 The word "koi" comes from the Japanese 鯉 (nishikigoi), meaning "brocaded carp."

 Koi were first selectively bred in Japan's Niigata Prefecture in the 1820s [1].
 Rice farmers noticed natural color mutations in common carp and began breeding for specific patterns.
 By the early 20th century, koi had spread worldwide as the prestige pond fish of Japanese garden culture.
+The All Japan Nishikigoi Promotion Association (AJNPA), the governing body for koi standards, now recognizes over 100 distinct varieties bred to exacting color and pattern criteria.

 Scientific Classification